-MPMileage supports direct connections to Microsoft Excel and Microsoft Access, but it can also connect to other databases using industry-standard ODBC connections.
+MPMileage supports direct connections to Microsoft Excel, Microsoft Access, and Microsoft SQL Server; but it can also connect to other databases using industry-standard ODBC connections.
 These are specified using a Data Source Name (DSN).
 MPMileage supports File DSNs, System DSNs, and User DSNs.
 System and User DSNs are defined in the registry.

 The DSN defines an ODBC connection to a database.
 File DSNs can be created using a text editor, but all DSNs are usually created using the ODBC Data Source Administrator in Windows.
 This is usually listed as Data Sources (ODBC), under the Administrative Tools of the Control Panel.
 Create a DSN that connects to the database of your choice.
 For example, you could use this option to connect to a remote Microsoft SQL Server database.
 The necessary authentication information (eg. username and password) can be included in the DSN or specified in MPMileage at run time.
 The connection and authentication information must provide read/write access to both the table and the table's columns (including the location columns).